juditlehoczki/news-frontend/README.md

 # Press-JL

-A Reddit-like news website.
+A Reddit-like news site for articles by topics and by authors with the belonging comments and optional voting.
 Frontend to my previously built [news API](https://github.com/juditlehoczki/news-backend).

 The site is live at [https://press-jl.netlify.com/](https://press-jl.netlify.com/).